 One of the most common reasons houseplants die is overwatering, but this doesn’t have to happen to you!

 Why is overwatering often a problem?
-Because we overly care for our plants – so worried about not watering enough that we actually water too much.
+Because we overly care for our plants.
+We are so worried about not watering enough that we actually water too much.

 I am guilty first-hand of loving some plants to death by overwatering.
 I was so concerned with forgetting to water the new plants that I drowned them accidentally.

 I’ve heard many houseplant enthusiasts say that going through this stage is a rite of passage.
 I am hoping that this post will save some of you from having to go through it yourselves!

 The truth is that very few plants will die because they were slightly underwatered.
 But, all plants will suffer from overwatering.

 The trick is to know HOW to water properly and WHEN to water, both of which we will cover today in this post!